NIH T32 Neuro-Epidemiology Training Program

 Requirements and Eligibility

-- US citizenship (NIH requirement)
+- US citizenship or green card holder (NIH requirement)

 - Three strong letters of recommendation